 Start by preheating the oven to 375 degrees Fahrenheit.
 Next you’ll add the whole wheat flour and baking powder to a mixing bowl, then mix well.
 Add the almond butter, maple syrup, unsweetened carob powder, cold water, pure vanilla extract, and salt to a second mixing bowl, then mix well.

-Use your hands to roll the cookie dough into 12 evenly sized balls and place them, evenly spaced, on a sheet pan lined with parchment paper or a silicone baking mat.
+Use your hands to roll the cookie dough into 12 evenly sized balls and place them, evenly spaced, on a baking sheet lined with parchment paper.

 Use your hands to press the cookie dough balls into flatter circle shapes.